PLANNING FOR YOUR OVERLAND TRIP

 PHOTOS AND MOVIES

 We are not professional travellers, our pictures and movies are designed for ourselves, family and friends.
-We carry 3 cameras and use our Samsung phone and the cameras also for movies.
-We keep a website and have a face book site.
+We carry 3 cameras and use our Samsung phone and a Go Pro for movies.
+We keep a website and have a face book site

 OVERNIGHT SPOTS